Current NFC Administration and Fellows

 Valerie Ng

 Valerie Ng (she/they) is an undergraduate student in Literature and Critical Theory at the University of Toronto.
-Her research project, The Body as a Cage: The Spatiotemporality of Being, undertaken under the supervision of Professor Maria Cichosz, investigates the body as a site of confinement, dislocation, and resistance across literature, film, and critical theory.
+Her research project, The Body as a Cage: The Spatiotemporality of Being and The Argonauts, undertaken under the supervision of Professor Maria Cichosz, investigates the body as a site of confinement, dislocation, and resistance across literature, film, and critical theory.

 Through an autoethnographic methodology, the project integrates personal narrative with theoretical analysis to examine how cultural texts represent bodily estrangement, spatial-temporal fragmentation, and the affective dimensions of being situated in— and sometimes alienated from— one’s physical form.
 She is influenced by Maggie Nelson's seminal work The Argonauts, as well as post-structuralist thinkers such as Roland Barthes and Hélène Cixous.
 Culminating in a book-length manuscript, the project interrogates how dominant narratives shape the way bodies are read, regulated, and remembered.